Skip to content

 Dual-frequency L1+L5

-Apple's most rugged smartwatch with dual-frequency GPS, a massive bright display, and deep iPhone integration.
+Apple's most rugged smartwatch, now with satellite messaging, 5G, a bigger LTPO3 display, and deep iPhone integration.
 The best option for ruckers already invested in the Apple ecosystem.

 Strengths